Load Balancing and Failover with Gateway Groups¶

 No matter which strategy is chosen, the best practice is to have at least one failover group and to set that failover group to be used as the default gateway on the firewall.
 This ensures that the firewall always has a viable default gateway, and using a gateway group ensures that the correct gateways are used for this function and in the intended order.
 See Managing the Default Gateway for details.

 Configuring a Gateway Group for Load Balancing or Failover¶

 To create a gateway group for Load Balancing or Failover:

 Navigate to System > Routing, Groups tab

 Click Add to create a new gateway group

-Fill in the options on the page as needed:
+Fill in the options on the page as described in Gateway Group Options

 Any two gateways on the same tier are load balanced.
 For example, if Gateway A, Gateway B, and Gateway C are all Tier 1, connections would be balanced between them.
 Gateways that are load balanced will automatically failover between each other.
 When a gateway fails it is removed from the group, so in this case if any one of A, B, or C went down, the firewall would load balance between the remaining online gateways.

-Gateways on a lower number tier are preferred, and if they are down then gateways of a higher numbered tier are used.
+Gateways on a lower number tier are preferred by the firewall, and if they are down then gateways of a higher numbered tier are used.
 For example, if Gateway A is on Tier 1, Gateway B is on Tier 2, and Gateway C is on Tier 3, then Gateway A would be used first.
 If Gateway A goes down, then Gateway B would be used.
 If both Gateway A and Gateway B are down, then Gateway C would be used.

 Any other combination of the above can be used, so long as it can be arranged within the limit of 5 tiers.